Local Food & Drink

 It doesn't get much more local than eggs from our chickens, and in season, some herbs picked from the garden.
 Or if you are thirsty, a glass of cider from our neighbour's apples.

 Take a stroll out the front gate and within 10 minutes you'll find Modbury Farm Shop.
 They have Angus beef and pork from their own Saddleback rare breed herds.
 Depending what's in season, there will be fresh farm vegetables too, along with a mouthwatering selection of ice-creams, fudges, cheeses, all from local farmers and producers.
-And in our local village of Burton Bradstock, the old post office has been turned into the Maydown Farm shop, with homemade cakes, as well as local meat, dairy and fresh produce.

 There are also a couple of pubs in Burton Bradstock, each with its own charm.
 The Anchor Inn is a traditional village pub that specialises in seafood.
 The Three Horseshoes has more of a gastropub feel to it, with many of its ingredients sourced locally.
 If you stroll down to our nearest beach you'll find the very special Hive Beach Café, which was named one of the World's Five Best Fish Restaurants by the Daily Telegraph in 2012.
 And if you fancy pushing the boat out a bit, The Seaside Boarding House has wonderful views, with food and drink of a similar quality.
 We strongly advise you to book restaurants and pubs before you come to stay with us, in order to secure your table.